exussum12/wetherspoons-locations/README.md

-# Weatherspoons Locations
+# Wetherspoons Locations

 ## What is this

-A quick script to get all weatherpsoons pub information from their search endpoint
+A quick script to get all wetherpsoons pub information from their search endpoint

 ## Why would I want this ?
 Showing locations on a map for example to find the closest one to another location